Zoomed Image

 • Barcode Types -- the 1D and 2D barcode symbologies supported by xAssets

-• Barcode Scanner Types -- Keywedge versus intelligent scanners, and when to use each
+• Barcode Scanner Types -- Keywedge, Camera, and Intelligent scanners, and when to use each

 • RFID -- how Radio Frequency Identification relates to barcode-based asset tracking